Cocompactly cubulated crystallographic groups: Preliminaries

 The \emph{simplicial boundary} $\simp\mathbf X$ is defined as follows.
 First, for each minimal $[\gamma]\in\mathfrak R\mathbf X$, there is a 0-simplex in $\simp\mathbf X$.
 If $\gamma_0,\ldots,\gamma_D$ are rays representing equivalence classes corresponding to 0-simplices, then these 0-simplices span a $D$-simplex if there is a ray $\gamma$ such that $[\gamma_i]\leq[\gamma]$ for $0\leq i\leq D$.
 If $\mathcal W(\gamma)$ contains an invisible set, then we add a $(D+1)$-simplex that is the join of the above $D$-simplex with the 0-simplex corresponding to the invisible set $\mathcal U(\gamma)$.
 Hence each equivalence class of rays in $\mathbf X$ determines a finite-dimensional simplex of $\simp\mathbf X$, by Lemma~\ref{lem:dimdefn}.
 Moreover, since each invisible set is a subset of $\mathcal W(\gamma)$ for some ray $\gamma$, each maximal simplex of $\simp\mathbf X$ is determined by an equivalence class of rays, and is therefore finite-dimensional.

 \begin{rem}[Invisible simplices] By definition, $\simp\mathbf X$ may contain simplices that do not arise as almost-equivalence classes of combinatorial geodesic rays.
 For example, if $\mathbf X$ is the cubical sector shown in Figure~\ref{fig:eighthflat}, then $\simp\mathbf X$ is a 1-simplex corresponding to the almost-equivalence class of diagonal geodesic rays that cross all but finitely many of the hyperplanes.
 One of the 0-simplices is represented by the horizontal geodesic ray whose set of dual hyperplanes is exactly the set of vertical hyperplanes in $\mathbf X$, but since no ray crosses only horizontal hyperplanes, the other 0-simplex does not correspond to a class of rays.
-The cube complexes in this paper do not have invisible simplices at infinity, which are precluded by the existence of a proper, cocompact group action.
+Crucially, by Theorem~3.19 of~\cite{HagenBoundary}, maximal simplices of the simplicial boundary are visible, and the proof of that theorem also ensures that each invisible simplex is contained in a unique maximal simplex.

 \end{rem}

 \begin{exmp} If $\mathbf X$ is an infinite, locally finite tree, then any two geodesic rays are either almost-equivalent, or neither consumes the other.
 Hence $\simp\mathbf X$ is a discrete set of 0-simplices.
 More generally, it is shown in~\cite{HagenBoundary} that if $\mathbf X$ is infinite and hyperbolic, then $\simp\mathbf X$ is a discrete set of 0-simplices.
 If $\mathbf X$ is the standard tiling of $[0,\infty)^2$ by 2-cubes, then $\simp\mathbf X$ is a 1-simplex.
 If $\mathbf X$ is the standard tiling of $[0,\infty)\times\reals$ by 2-cubes, then $\simp\mathbf X$ is a subdivided interval of length 2.
 If $\mathbf X$ is the standard tiling of $\reals^2$ by 2-cubes, then $\simp\mathbf X$ is a 4-cycle. \end{exmp}